-Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performance surface, may not be connected to a bracer that is above prep level, and must follow the Adaptive Abilities (Unified & Traditional) Novice Division "Dismount" rules.
+Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performance surface, may not be connected to a

-- C. Two leg stunts: - 1.
-Two leg stunts must be braced by a top person at prep level or below with a hand-arm connection only, with the following conditions: - a.
+C. Two leg stunts:

+- 1. Two leg stunts must be braced by a top person at prep level or below with a hand-arm connection only, with the following conditions: - a.
 The connection must be made prior to initiating the two leg extended stunt. - b.
 Prep level top person bracers must have both feet in bases' hands.
 Exception: Prep level top persons are not required to have both feet in the bases' hands if the top person is in a shoulder sit, flat back, straddle lift or shoulder stand. - 2.
-Two leg extended stunts may not brace or be braced by other extended stunts. - D. Single leg stunts:
+Two leg extended stunts may not brace or be braced by other extended stunts.

+D. Single leg stunts: